Panji tales: Panji Semirang

-The episode of Panji Semirang tells another version of the story.
+The Panji Semirang tells another version of the story.
 The story begins with the disappearance of Candra Kirana from the palace.
 After Candra Kirana disappears, a princess who claims to be Candra Kirana, though different in appearance, attempts to console Prince Panji, and alleges that she was carried off by Durga, and will regain her original appearance as soon as they are married.
-Panji orders preparations for the wedding to resume, not knowing that the consoler is in reality a demon-princess who wants Panji for herself.
+Panji orders preparations for the wedding to resume, not knowing that the consoler is, in reality, a demon-princess who wants Panji for herself.

 Meanwhile, the true Candra Kirana, alone in the forest, is advised by the gods that she must return to the palace disguised as a man to be reunited with Panji.
-She does so, and upon entering the city, discovers the wedding plans to the false Candra Kirana, delivers a letter to Panji revealing the true situation, and vanishes.
+She does so and, upon entering the city, discovers the wedding plans for the false Candra Kirana, delivers a letter to Panji revealing the true situation, and vanishes.
 Upon discovering this, Panji rushes to search for his love while his courtiers kill the demonic impostor.

-Panji in his search undergoes many adventures, staying in forests with hermits, working as a servant in different palaces, always hoping to find traces of his lost bride.
+Panji, in his search, undergoes many adventures, staying in forests with hermits, working as a servant in different palaces, always hoping to find traces of his lost bride.
 Candra Kirana, meanwhile, continues in her male disguise, undergoes her own set of adventures, and ends up as the king of Bali.
 In the climax of the story, Panji and Candra Kirana unknowingly oppose each other on the battlefield.
 There, as witnesses are ordered to leave, she confides to her opponent that she is the bride of Panji, and that the disguise was assumed because of a command of the gods that she could win back her prince only in a face-to-face combat where his blood is made to flow.
 Still not aware that she is fighting her prince, they continue the fight with swords and arrows, but she is unable to harm him until she resorts to her hairpin.
 As Panji is wounded, he reveals his identity, and they are happily reunited.